 Our 2015 Clean Elections citizens initiative also included Maine's first mandatory disclosure of the finances of gubernatorial transitions.
 Historically, newly elected governors raise money from private parties to pay for transition staff and related expenses, as well as for inauguration celebrations.
 This activity was not previously subject to mandatory disclosure, though some governors released partial information.
 The 2018 transition of Governor Janet Mills was the first to make mandatory disclosure, and the system provided timely information to the public during a critical point in the new administration.
-The first implementation of this law revealed the need for technical changes and adjustments in the timing of such disclosure, and these were taken up in the 129th Legislature and passed with our support (MCCE testimony, LD 1871).
+The first implementation of this law revealed the need for technical changes and adjustments in the timing of such disclosure, and these were taken up in the 129th Legislature (2019-2020) and passed with our support (MCCE testimony, LD 1871).
+The 130th Legislature strengthened and expanded disclosure rules by enacting LD 1377 with our support.